 Chap. xiv.
-14-20.---'And I saw, and behold a white cloud, and upon the cloud one sitting like unto the Son of man, having on his head a golden crown, and in his hand a sharp sickle.
-304 And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Thrust in thy sickle and reap: because the time to reap is come; was reaped.
+13.---'And I heard a voice from heaven saving unto me, Write, Blessed are the dead which die And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Thrust in the Lord from henceforth: Yea, saith the Spirit, that in thy sickle and reap: because the time to reap is come; they may rest from their labours; and their works do was reaped.